Igor Moiseyev Ballet: Beginnings

 The first foreign performance of the Moiseyev Ballet occurred in 1945, in Finland.
-It began to tour around the world in 1955, and has toured in 60 countries, including the USA, France, Israel, the UK, Japan, and China.
+It began to tour around the world in 1955.
+As of 2019, it has toured in over 100 countries, including the USA, France, Israel, the UK, Japan, and China.

 In 1958, they began to tour in the United States, as part of the Lacy-Zarubin Agreement.
 Impresario Sol Hurok invited the Moiseyev Ballet to perform at the old Metropolitan Opera House, marking the first time a major Soviet dance group had ever performed in the United States.
 They also appeared on The Ed Sullivan Show.